safijari/hyde/_posts/2018-10-20-pybind11-openkarto.md

 pip install -e .
 ```
 The additional `-e` does an "editable" install.
 All that means is that instead of your files
-getting copied somewhere in a `site-packages` directory, `pip` has instead made symlinks to them.
+getting copied somewhere in a `site-packages` directory, `pip` has made symlinks to them.
 This only has to be done once and afterwards the `build` command can be used to reflect any changes
 on the `C++` side.
 Note that you can omit the editable flag but that would cause a proper install
 of the package, and no changes will be reflected in your python environment until you do the install again.